hashicorp/consul-cluster-peering-setup-module/README.md

    token = "<Consul ACL token with appropriate permissions>" }
 ```

-See [Consul Peering Generate Token](https://developer.hashicorp.com/consul/commands/peering/generate-token) for more information on the required ACL permissions.

 #### Sensitive Tokens
 If the token is very sensitive, for instance, when using the bootstrap token, it is recommended to instead pass the token via an environment variable.
 The token environment variables are defined [here](https://registry.terraform.io/providers/hashicorp/consul/latest/docs#token).